Cairo is a city that is as fascinating as it is ancient. There is no shortage of world class draws in this magical metropolis.

 On the subject of finding a guide – expect to haggle over the price.
 The price of everything in Cairo is negotiable; it is simply the way of life to engage in protracted arguments over any purchase, no matter how small or how large.
 As a tourist remember that any price mentioned to you will in fact be eye-waveringly high.
 Nobody will be offended if you suggest that you should be paying less.
 You can also expect to be the subject of some, to put it politely, proactive, sales techniques.
 Don’t let this phase you, a firm “no” will usually be enough to signal your intentions if you are not interested in their wares.

-Getting to the city should not be a drama, with flights to Cairo being something of the norm for flights to Egypt.
-Once you get to the airport however it is advised that you watch out for pickpockets and baggage thieves as they can be problematic at times.
+Getting to the city should not be a drama however once you get to the airport however it is advised that you watch out for pickpockets and baggage thieves as they can be problematic at times.
+As can be the recent political squabble.